kbroccof/EE282/Homework4.md

 Hint: use plotCDF or plotCDF2 as demonstrated in class and revisit this example, especially the FIFOs section, which demonstrates use of plotCDF2.

+miniasm_assembly_contigplot.png

+This only displays my assembly because I have no brain anymore.
+Thank you and I apologize.
+I'm just grateful I got this far.

 3. Calculate BUSCO scores (Links to an external site.) of both assemblies and compare them.
 You can obtain the BUSCOs pipeline from conda.

 *See `AssemblyAssessment.sh` for script under ScriptsHW4 directory in homework4 branch*

-## Extra Credit

-*See `EC.sh` for script under ScriptsHW4 directory in homework4 branch* nda.
+ can obtain the BUSCOs pipeline from conda.

 *See `AssemblyAssessment.sh` for script under ScriptsHW4 directory in homework4 branch*

-## Extra Credit

-*See `EC.sh` for script under ScriptsHW4 directory in homework4 branch*